Cover photo (L-R): Kentucky’s Walter Hackett, Tennessee’s Lester McClain, Michigan State’s Jimmy Raye, SMU’s Jerry LeVias, and Auburn’s James Owens.

 CHAPTER 5: 1970 ALABAMA MYTH BORN IN LATE 1980s — IN L.A.

 By 1970, SEC integration was fait accompli.

-So much Black talent had found opportunities in football programs throughout the nation, including Deep South schools Auburn and Mississippi State, the floodgates Bryant’s apologists say he opened already flowed.
+So much Black talent had found opportunities in football programs throughout the nation, including Deep South schools Auburn and Mississippi State, the floodgates that Bryant’s apologists say he opened had already flowed.

-Alabama had been the last of the SEC campuses to integrate, in 1963.
+Alabama was the last of the SEC campuses to integrate, in 1963.
 Alabama football and Vanderbilt football were the sixth and seventh conference schools to recruit a Black football player in 1970 and have him take the field in 1971 (NCAA rules prohibited freshmen eligibility until 1972).